 Use It to Add Structure to Baked Goods

 Tapioca flour is excellent for baking!
 Especially when it comes to gluten free goods.
 Adding just the right amount of tapioca flour to your baked treats will create a light, airy, crispy and chewy texture.
-Perfect for adding to bread, cookies, brownies and pie crusts tapioca flours is a great way to ensure that your ingredients bind together without using gluten!
+Perfect for adding to bread, cookies, brownies and pie crusts, tapioca flour is a great way to ensure that your ingredients bind together without using gluten!
 When measuring out tapioca flour, it's crucial to get it just right.
-While adding the right amount will help you achieve the perfect texture adding too much could turn your treats into a gummy mess.
+While adding the right amount will help you achieve the perfect texture, adding too much could turn your treats into a gummy mess.

 Use it to Make Bubble Tea

 Lastly, step out of your kitchen comfort zone and use tapioca flour to make bubble tea!
-To make a perfect tapioca pearl dough, simply add hot water and food coloring to tapioca flour.
-Then follow along with your favorite bubble tea recipe to create the perfect pearls.
-A fun and unique treat, be sure to buy extra-wide straws to drink your tea.
+To make a perfect tapioca pearl dough or boba pearl, simply add hot water and food coloring to tapioca flour.
+Then follow along with your favorite bubble tea recipe to create the perfect boba pearl.
+A fun and unique treat, be sure to buy extra-wide straws to drink your milk tea with tapioca balls.
 It's half the fun!

 The Difference Between Tapioca Flour and Cassava Flour